4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

   - `StartFrameBound` represents the upper bound of the window.

     - `UNBOUNDED PRECEDING`: There is no upper bound.
     - `time_expression PRECEDING`: If it is a time interval, you can define a time offset.
-For example, `30d preceding` means that the upper bound of the window is 30 days before the time of the current line.
+For example, `30d preceding` means that the upper bound of the window is 30 days before the time of the current row.

   - `EndFrameBound` Represents the lower bound of the time window.

     - `CURRENT ROW`: The lower bound is current row.
     - `time_expression PRECEDING`: If it is a time interval, you can define a time offset, such as `1d PRECEDING`.
-This indicates that the lower bound of the window is 1 day before the time of the current line.
+This indicates that the lower bound of the window is 1 day before the time of the current row.

 - `ROWS BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table splicing window.

   - `StartFrameBound` represents the upper bound of the window.

     - `UNBOUNDED PRECEDING`: There is no upper bound.
     - `number PRECEDING`: If it is a number interval, you can define the number of rows.
-For example, `100 PRECEDING` indicates that the upper bound is 100 lines before the current line.
+For example, `100 PRECEDING` indicates that the upper bound is 100 lines before the current row.

   - `EndFrameBound` Represents the lower bound of the window.